 - Nuts and Seeds (all numbers are per 1 oz/30g unless stated otherwise)

 Pistachio – contain more iron than almonds or cashews!

-Pumpkin seeds – also contain zinc, which is great for skin and hair!
-Read this post about the foods good for the skin.
+Pumpkin seeds – 4.2 mg which makes them iron champions in this category!
+They also contain zinc, which is great for skin and hair!
+Read this post about foods good for the skin.